ingconti/SampleJavaFxWithResize/README.md

 # SampleJavaFxWithResize

-sample usage of JAVAFX +  resize of windows, but MAINLY Jar creation.
+Sample usage of JAVAFX + resize of windows, but MAINLY Jar creation.

-this project is the companion app for slides for JAVAFX on ing sw.
-POLIMI

-Use JDK 15 for macOS if You see glitches on video using fonts.
+This project is the companion app for slides for JAVAFX on ing sw.
+POLIMI Use JDK 15 for macOS if You see glitches on video using fonts.

 -- how to build a JAR